Building Into the Next Generation

 As we look to the future we believe that the best is yet to be for us as a church in our community, across Northeast Ohio and in our world.

 So the churches were strengthened in the faith and grew daily in numbers.
 Acts 16:5

 Gospel Growth in our Community

 As we envision Building Into the Next Generation, we believe that the improvements to our Bainbridge facility are just part of the investment into our most valuable resource: the people of Parkside.
 We want to send out our people every week as missionaries and ambassadors for the Gospel in all the places where God has placed them.
 Dual goals of discipleship and evangelism are central to this mission.

 Gospel Growth in our Region

-Building Into the Next Generation also includes taking additional steps along the journey of reaching out to Northeast Ohio with the development of additional regional campuses.
-Our first step in exploring this aspect of our vision was realized with the addition of our first satellite location—the Green Campus.
-We believe this is just the beginning of planting campuses throughout Northeast Ohio in areas such as downtown Cleveland, University Circle, or Lake County.
+Building Into the Next Generation also includes taking additional steps along the journey of reaching out to Northeast Ohio with the development of additional regional church plants.
+Our first steps in exploring this aspect of our vision was realized with the addition of Parkside Green, Shoreline Church (formerly Lake County), and Parkside Westside.
+We believe this is just the beginning of planting churches throughout Northeast Ohio.

 Gospel Growth in our World

 Our global emphasis for Building Into the Next Generation will build upon what we’ve learned over the past 40 years as we’ve pursued our worldwide mission to see unbelieving people become committed followers of Jesus Christ.
 It has been our experience that the greatest opportunities for spreading the Gospel abroad involves the identification and training of indigenous believers.
 In all of our mission fields, we have seen dramatic Gospel growth by equipping local pastors who have been trained by our missionary team members.